Dead Can Dance

+The band reached their commercial peak with 1993's Into the Labyrinth, which appeared in the Billboard 200 and made the group 4AD's highest-selling act.
 Having temporarily disbanded in 1998, they reunited in 2005 for a world tour, and again in 2011 to release and tour the album Anastasis.
 They released their most recent album, Dionysus, in 2018, and toured Europe in 2022.